Layr-Labs/eigenlayer-docs/docs/eigenlayer/rewards-claiming/rewards-claiming-overview.md

 ## Overview

 The EigenLayer Rewards protocol enables AVSs to make rewards to stakers and operators.
 Operators earn rewards by opting in to AVSs that make `RewardsSubmissions` to the `RewardsCoordinator`, a core protocol contract.
 Within a single `RewardsSubmission`,  an AVS can specify a time range for which the reward will be distributed, a list of weights for each `Strategy` for the reward, and an ERC20 token to make rewards in.

-By default, Operators will earn a flat 10% commission on rewards.
-The rest of the reward is passed on to the operator's delegated Restakers.
+By default, Operators will earn a flat 10% split on rewards.
+The rest of the reward is claimable bythe operator's delegated Stakers.
 Rewards are proportional to:
 - The amount of stake.
 - The AVS's relative weighting of strategies in a rewards submission.